bezpechno/Adjoint/README.md

 # Restaurant Web Resource Development with Python and Flask

 ## Overview
-This repository contains the code and documentation for the bachelor's qualification work by Mykola Nesterenko, a student of group AI-204 at the National University "Odesa Polytechnic," under the supervision of Oleksii Volodymyrovych Ivanov.
+This repository contains the code and documentation for the bachelor's qualification work by a student of the National University "Odesa Polytechnic".
 The project involves developing a restaurant web resource using Python and Flask.

 ## Table of Contents
 - [Overview](#overview)